 95% chance we will see various forms of wildlife during your paddle.
 We also review our safety procedures around respecting wildlife habitat and what to do if we have close encounters.

-Totally need to be super upfront about this.
-Yes, there is a 100% chance you will be doing your business in the woods which we will review how, where and when on your first day.
+We totally need to be upfront about this.
+There is a 100% chance you will be doing your business in the woods which we will review how, where and when on your first day.
 The good news – there are bathrooms in Carmacks, Minto, Fort Selkirk, Kirkman Landing which are pull out spots along our journey.
 It is as big of deal as you want to make it.
 Taking a poo in the woods has been happening since humans evolved in learning how to walk.
 We’ll help you get comfortable and share tips how to make it a clean, environmental and healthy experience.

 Can I bring alcohol?

 We’ve come to a conclusion that alcohol doesn’t have a place with the experiences that we lead.
 Firstly – it would increase our level of risk.
 Secondly – we respect peoples decision around sobriety.
 Thirdly – let’s celebrate in Dawson City together and in space and place that welcomes consumption of alcohol.

 In July, the chances are very low, and early August trips there is a higher chance.
 No promises.

 We encourage everyone to take photos and share them with other participants.
 If you do not want your photo taken, please inform your fellow paddlers on trip.